A Newtonian approach to the study of irreversibility in many-body systems: Newton's laws for single- and many-body systems

 Although we have considered so far only the case of systems with total mass constant, it also valuable to mention what Newton's second law has to tell us about a variable-mass system, namely, the situations in which the constituent particles can be exchanged with the external world.
 In such case, Eq.~\eqref{3} is no longer valid, and the applicable result is \cite{goldstein}

-with $\mathbf{u}$ being the relative velocity of the escaping or incoming mass with respect to the center of mass of the system.
-From now on, we aim to use Newton's laws of motion to describe the dynamics of the center of mass of a system with a large number of particles in order to investigate the problem of irreversibility in macroscopic transformations.
+with $\mathbf{u}$ being the relative velocity of the escaping or incoming mass with respect to the CM of the system.
+From now on, we aim to use Newton's laws of motion to describe the dynamics of the CM of a system with a large number of particles in order to investigate the problem of irreversibility in macroscopic transformations.